 Departure train station: Your train will depart from Madrid-Puerta de Atocha.
 This train station is in the northeast part of the city and can be reached from the city center by taking the local metro to the Quintana station, which will take you approximately 30 minutes.
 Make sure to arrive at least 30 minutes in advance of your train’s departure.
 In the station, you will find a variety of services and facilities for passengers, including public toilets, shops to purchase refreshments for your journey, and unlimited access to free Wi-Fi.

 Arrival train station: Your train will eventually arrive at Paris Gare de Lyon.
 Paris Gare de Lyon can be found in the southeast part of the city, and you can take metro lines 1 and 14 to go to the city center, which is approximately a 20-minute commute.
 Like at Madrid-Puerta de Atocha, the train station is equipped with public restrooms, shops to purchase food and travel essentials, and free Wi-Fi.

 There are a few tricks that can help you to find cheap train tickets from Madrid to Paris.
 If you can, try to be as flexible as possible with your travel dates and times, as this will make it easier to find a low cost voyage.
 Booking your journey well in advance is also an easy way to grab the cheapest tickets possible.

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Spain
+International entry status: Entry is unrestricted for citizens and permanent residents of Spain

-International entry is allowed for: Entry is partially open for citizens and permanent residents of France
+Reentry to Spain is allowed for: Entry is unrestricted for citizens and permanent residents of France

 The government of Spain has imposed these measures to reduce the spread of COVID-19: